Brian Bevan: Early years

-Brian Eyrl Bevan was born in Sydney on 24 June 1924.
+Brian Eyrl Bevan was born in Sydney on 24 January 1924.
 The son of former Eastern Suburbs' player Rick Bevan, Brian Bevan began his career playing for Easts in 1942.
-He made 8 appearances for the club.
-When the Second World War had begun in 1939 he had decided to join the Royal Australian Navy, which restricted his appearances for the club.
-Bevan never scored a try for Easts but would go on to break try scoring records in English club football.
-Brian's brother, Owen 'Ozzy' Bevan played for Sydney club the St George Dragons as well as Warrington.
+He made eight appearances for the club.
+When World War II began in 1939 he decided to join the Royal Australian Navy, which restricted his appearances for the club.
+Bevan never scored a try for Easts.
+His brother, Owen 'Ozzy' Bevan played for Sydney club the St George Dragons as well as Warrington.